 If the student previously received a refund from financial aid, the student may be required to return a portion of those funds to the University.
 Title IV funds that must be returned to the government may create a balance due to the University.
 Number of Weeks a Student Must Complete to Earn Financial Aid for Each Payment Period The following chart represents the approximate number of weeks for each program type students need to complete to retain all aid that was disbursed for the payment period (minimum of 60 percent of the payment period).

-Program Payment Period 60% Completion Traditional Undergraduate Semester 16 weeks 10 weeks Traditional Graduate Semester 16 weeks 10 weeks Traditional Graduate Quarter 10 weeks 6 weeks Online Undergraduate Semester Session 8 weeks 5 weeks Online Graduate Semester Session 8 weeks 5 weeks Online Graduate Quarter Session 8 weeks 5 weeks Doctoral Semester 16 weeks 10 weeks Doctoral Quarter 10 weeks 6 weeks Cohort Undergraduate Semester 15 weeks 9 weeks Cohort Graduate Semester 15 weeks 9 weeks Cohort Graduate Quarter 15 weeks 9 weeks Alternative Certificate Program 15 weeks 9 weeks Adult Undergraduate 16 weeks 10 weeks Determination of Withdrawal Date Official Withdrawal:
+Program Payment Period 60% Completion

+Traditional Graduate Semester 16 Weeks 10 Weeks

+Traditional Graduate Quarter 10 Weeks 6 Weeks

+Online Graduate Semester Session 8 Weeks 5 Weeks

+Online Graduate Quarter Session 8 Weeks 5 Weeks

+Doctoral Semester 16 Weeks 10 Weeks

+Doctoral Quarter 10 Weeks 6 Weeks

+Cohort Graduate Semester 15 Weeks 9 Weeks

+Cohort Graduate Quarter 15 Weeks 9 Weeks

+Determination of Withdrawal Date

+Official Withdrawal: